somu2996/Amazon-website-clone/README.md

 ## 📁 Folder Structure

-f you have any feedback or questions, feel free to open an issue or contact me at:
+If you have any feedback or questions, feel free to open an issue or contact me at:

-📧 soumyadipmandal2996@gmail.com
+📧soumyadipmandal2996@gmail.com